 We also recognize the welfare issues experienced by conventional breeds of chickens raised for meat production and will monitor developments as research continues to evolve.
 We will continue to look for ways to adopt higher-welfare breeds in our supply chain.
 We will also update our progress annually and verify compliance with our goals through 3rd party audits.

-All pork sold in our Meat department, including Sprouts Butcher Shop Pork, is raised with no antibiotics or beta agonists, ever.
-While we support the use of antibiotics on animals for therapeutic purposes only (i.e. disease treatment) as directed by a licensed veterinarian, pork that requires therapeutic use of antibiotics is removed from our supply chain and sold to conventional retailers.
+Our whole pork is raised with no antibiotics or beta agonists, ever.
+While we support the use of antibiotics on animals for therapeutic purposes only (i.e. disease treatment) as directed by a licensed veterinarian, pork that requires therapeutic use of antibiotics is removed from our supply chain.

 Our whole pork products are sourced from suppliers that utilize an open sow housing system.
 Once pregnancy is confirmed (4-6 weeks), sows are moved to an open pen system where they are free to move around and socialize.
 We are committed to sourcing our processed pork products from open sow housing systems as well over time.
 We are actively working with our suppliers to reduce time in confinement during the breeding phase of production.
 Moving to a gestation crate free supply over time is our goal.
 We will continue to provide periodic updates on our progress in these areas.

 Sprouts has been at the forefront of sourcing cage-free or better eggs for many years.
 As part of our ongoing commitment to sustainability and animal welfare, we have completed our transition to a 100 percent cage-free egg assortment for all shell and liquid eggs sold in our stores.